tomitheninja/university/num_algos/count.md

 ### TASK: Why 5?
 Why not 4? or 10!

 we hardcoded 5 as the minimum size.
-What if an other client say's 10?
+What if another client says 10?

-We don't want to make a new function for that, let's make out code a little bit more generic
+We don't want to make a new function for every possible situation, so let's make some changes to the function so it will work with any min_size.

 ```c++
 int count_many(const vector<int> &v, int min_size)